beelzebielsk/ttp-stocks/notes.md

     - Unify the three forms.
     - The form problem reasons don't disappear after a successful submission.
 Formik may be good next step.

-### REQUIRED
+- Update portfolio with new purchaes that the user makes.
+    - It's cheap.
+Complete update every time.
+- Store passwords better in db

 ### Up next

-- Update portfolio with new purchaes that the user makes.
+- Don't transmit passwords unencrypted (change to https in back and frontend).
+    - Just use HTTPS for now.
 - Put authentication guards over endpoints in the API.
 Make sure to put auth header in any request to API endpoint that will eventually require it.